1. Academic Validation

 Abstract

 Human induced pluripotent stem cells (hiPSC) offer an unprecedented opportunity to generate model systems that facilitate a mechanistic understanding of human disease.
 Current differentiation protocols are capable of generating cardiac myocytes (hiPSC-CM) and sympathetic neurons (hiPSC-SN).
 However, the ability of hiPSC-derived neurocardiac co-culture systems to replicate the human phenotype in disease modelling is still in its infancy.
 Here, we adapted current methods for efficient and replicable induction of hiPSC-CM and hiPSC-SN.
 Expression of cell-type-specific proteins were confirmed by flow cytometry and immunofluorescence staining.
 The utility of healthy hiPSC-CM was tested with pressor agents to develop a model of cardiac hypertrophy.
 Treatment with angiotensin II (AngII) resulted in: (i) cell and nuclear enlargement, (ii) enhanced fetal gene expression, and (iii) FRET-activated cAMP responses to adrenergic stimulation.
 AngII or KCl increased intracellular calcium transients in hiPSC-SN.
 Immunostaining in neurocardiac co-cultures demonstrated anatomical innervation to myocytes, where myocyte cytosolic cAMP responses were enhanced by forskolin compared with monocultures.
-In conclusion, human iPSC-derived cardiac myocytes and sympathetic neurons replicated many features of the anatomy and (patho)physiology of these cells, where co-culture preparations behaved in a manner that mimicked key physiological responses seen in other mammalian systems.
+In conclusion, human iPSC-derived cardiac myocytes and sympathetic neurons replicated many features of the anatomy and (patho)physiology of these cells, where co-culture preparations behaved in a manner that mimicked key physiological responses seen in Other mammalian systems.
 This article is part of the theme issue 'The heartbeat: its molecular basis and physiological mechanisms'.

 Keywords